2600hz/kazoo/doc/announcements.md

     > **Note:** This only applied to templates from **system**, not account's specific templates

     > **Note:** Those parameters are the default values, that means if Teletype can't find the value in the notification payload it receives or account's template then it falls back to these system values (if necessary)

+4. Crossbar Load View

+    In order to reduce pagination problems, increase maintainability and standardizing Crossbar view operations on multiple databases and handling huge number of documents properly, [`crossbar_doc:load_view/3,4,5,6`](https://github.com/2600hz/kazoo/blob/873dc106c7a7330393201207eddc365837c3dbe6/applications/crossbar/src/crossbar_doc.erl#L15) has been deprecated in favor of new module `crossbar_view`.
+Please migrate your current Crossbar modules or write your new modules to use this new Corssbar view functionality.

+    Starting with Kazoo 4.2, helper functions for creating range view options in [`cb_mdule_utils`](https://github.com/2600hz/kazoo/blob/873dc106c7a7330393201207eddc365837c3dbe6/applications/crossbar/src/modules/cb_modules_util.erl#L23-L26) has been removed.
+Instead several options has been introduced in `crossbar_view` to generating correct range view options according to query string parameters or module's options and requested sort direction.

+    Crossbar View module introduce new functions to simple load view (`load/2,3`), ranged load (`load_range/2,3`) and ranged load from MODBs (`load_modb/2,3`).
+It has several ways to configure the `startkey` and `endkey` and the time range and a new generic way to return chunked base response.

 ### 4.1